prashanthsagari/event-state-react/problem.md

 ## Objective
-This exercise is created to get hands on with creating multiple react components
+This exercise is created to get hands on with creating state events within components

 ## To Do
 - Fork the boilerplate